Wolf making excuses. Person saying that they smell bullshit

 Well guess what?
 When someone uses an excuse, they’re really saying:

-“Look, hurry the eff up and get off my case so I can get my shag / ego stroke / shoulder to lean on / money / perfect image back etc. You perceiving me as wronging/hurting/abusing/whatever you, is setting off my responsibility alarm bells which is setting off my reality alarm bells which is setting off my commitment, expectation, and intimacy alarm bells.
-The sooner I’m excused, the sooner I can get back to doing what I always do.”
+“Look, hurry the eff up and get off my case so I can get my shag/ego stroke/shoulder to lean on/ money/perfect image back, etc. You perceiving me as wronging/hurting/abusing/whatever you, is setting off my responsibility alarm bells which is setting off my reality alarm bells, which is setting off my commitment, expectation, and intimacy alarm bells.
+The sooner you excuse me, the sooner I can get back to doing what I always do.”

-Or “Look, can you hurry the eff up and get off my back because I’m only offering up this feeble justification for what I’ve said/done or failed to say/do because the real reason doesn’t sound too great when said out loud and may invite conflict, plus if I gave you the real reason, it would put me in the position of actually having to do something.”
+Or “Look, can you hurry the eff up and get off my back because I’m only offering up this feeble justification for what I’ve said/done or failed to say/do because the real reason doesn’t sound too great when said out loud.
+It might invite conflict.
+Plus, if I gave you the real reason, it would put me in the position of actually having to do something.”

 Or “Please reduce your expectations of me and this relationship immediately.”

-Sometimes, they’re even saying “Look, you know and I know what’s happened here but if you want to go along with this charade, I’ll throw you an excuse and see how much more of a free ride I can get.”
+Sometimes, their excuses even say, “Look, you know and I know what’s happened here.
+But if you want to go along with this charade, I’ll throw you an excuse and see how much more of a free ride I can get.”

 Sometimes, they’re saying, “Wow, it seems like you don’t seem to see what’s really going on here!
-Can’t you see I ain’t sh*t?!/ Can’t you see that I clearly am not putting in the time and effort here?
-Hmmm…well I won’t be direct with you because I don’t want to look like the bad guy here, so I’ll palm you off with this excuse in the hope that you get the hint.
+Can’t you see I ain’t shit?!
+Can’t you see that I’m clearly not putting in the time and effort here?
+Hmmm… well I won’t be direct with you because I don’t want to look like the bad guy here.
+Instead, I’ll palm you off with this excuse in the hope you get the hint.
 And if you don’t, well it’d be almost rude not to avail of what’s on offer…”

-Often it’s literally “I cannot be arsed to put some real effort into a real reason.”
+Often it’s literally “I can’t be arsed to put real effort into a real reason.”

-And when you make excuses for yourself “I’m not really looking to find a solution or take any action that would involve making a decision and leaving my comfort zone.”
+And when you make excuses for yourself, it’s “I’m not really looking to find a solution or take any action that would involve making a decision and leaving my comfort zone.”

 Behind every excuse is the real reason.

-Sometimes it simply boils down to “I don’t want to try” and what’s really important is that you don’t clog up your life with excuses whether it’s yours or theirs because you’ll become a person of inaction that doesn’t make decisions.
-Excuses, especially when we buy into them make things appear more complicated than they are.
+Sometimes that reason simply boils down to “I don’t want to try”.
+What’s crucial is that you don’t clog up your life with excuses, whether it’s yours or other people’s because you’ll become a person of inaction who doesn’t make decisions.
+Excuses, especially when we buy into them, make things appear more complicated than they are.

-The next time you’re presented with an excuse, it’s time to ask “So what does this mean?” or “So what happens next?”
-I remember when Dot Dot Dot Man told me how busy he was for the umpteenth time and how he’s not ready for a relationship and I told him that he clearly doesn’t have time for a relationship and this meant that our ‘relationship’ was over.
+The next time someone presents you with an excuse, it’s time to ask “So what does this mean?” or “So what happens next?”
+I remember when Dot Dot Dot Man told me how busy he was for the umpteenth time and how he’s not ready for a relationship.
+I told him that he clearly doesn’t have time for a relationship and this meant that our ‘relationship’ was over.

-That’s what it meant and that’s what happens next when someone keeps excusing themselves for not having the time, energy, decency or even ability to evolve into a copilot in your relationship.
+That’s what his excuse meant and ending the relationship is what happens next when someone keeps excusing themselves for not having the time, energy, decency or even ability to evolve into a copilot in your relationship.

-Trust me when I say that when someone is looking to maintain the status quo and keep palming you off with excuses, no solutions are on the horizon, after all, if they’re the one making the excuses, they have to be a part of the solution, which means they have to be responsible in the relationship, which means that excuses become redundant.
+Trust me when I say that when someone is looking to maintain the status quo and keep palming you off with excuses, solutions aren’t on the horizon.
+After all, if this person’s making the excuses, they have to be a part of the solution, which means they have to be responsible in the relationship, which means excuses become redundant.

-You’ll know you’re in a healthy relationship when you don’t have to listen to excuses or make excuses.
+You’ll know you’re in a healthy relationship when you don’t have to listen to (or make) excuses.
 Instead of accepting excuses, start accepting the reasons.

 Your thoughts?